 How To Tell If Your Soy Sauce Has Spoiled

-If your soy sauce was not stored correctly, with its airtight cap on, some contaminants may enter the bottle and start to grow mold on the soy sauce.
+If your soy sauce is not stored correctly, with its airtight cap on, some contaminants may enter the bottle and start to grow mold on the soy sauce.

 Lastly, if you’re unsatisfied with the taste, discard the bottle.
 There’s no use in keeping it if you’re unhappy with the flavor.